devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - Because bucket policies grant access to another AWS account or IAM user, you must specify the principal, or the user to whom you are granting access, as a "Principal" in the bucket policy.
 - Use bucket policy if you need to grant cross-account permissions without IAM roles, or IAM policies reach size limits or you prefer to keep access control in the S3 environment.
 - Use IAM user policies if you want centralized management or have numerous S3 buckets with different permissions requirements or prefer to only use IAM environment.
-- Someone who has permission to perform the operation must create the presigned URL.
-- Presigned url generated from IAM user have a maximum expiration time of 7 days (12 hours if in web console).
-- If you created a presigned URL using a temporary token (Security Token Service), then the URL expires when the token expires (up to 36 hours), even if you created the URL with a later expiration time.
-- If you create a presigned URL using an IAM instance profile, it is valid up to 6 hours, even if you specify a later expiration date.
-- You can define a policy with the `s3:signatureAge` condition to deny any presigned url with signature more than X seconds old.
 - Access Analyzer for Amazon S3 alerts you to buckets configured to allow access to anyone on the internet or other AWS accounts, including AWS accounts outside of your organization.
 For each public or shared bucket, you receive findings that report the source and level of public or shared access.

 #### Storage classes